sebapersson/PEtab.jl/docs/src/tutorials/sciml/observable.md

 ## Simulation condition-specific inputs

-When an ML model is used in the observable formula, additional informative non-time-series data (e.g. images or other covariates) may be available per simulation condition.
-Such data can be included by giving the ML model multiple inputs: one based on model quantities (e.g. states) and one provided via `PEtabCondition`.
+If additional informative non-time-series data (e.g. images or other covariates) are available per simulation condition, they can be included by giving the ML model multiple
+inputs: one based on model quantities (e.g. states) and one provided via `PEtabCondition`.
 The general approach for multiple input arguments is described in [Pre-simulation ML models](@ref pre_simulate_ml); this section focuses on the observable case.

-As a concrete example, assume the ML model takes the states `[S, E]`, as well as static simulation-condition-specific data provided via `input2`.
+Assume in the example above that the ML model takes the states `[S, E]`, as well as static simulation-condition-specific data provided via `input2`.
 The first step is to define the `MLModel`: